-Over the course of the food tour we will undertake an in-depth exploration of Singapore’s food culture.
+Over the course of the food tour, we will undertake an in-depth exploration of Singapore’s food culture.
 You will learn about the history of food in Modern Singapore, from it’s founding in 1819 by Sir Stamford Raffles through to the present day.
 With a permanent resident population of 2.9 million Chinese, 500,000 Malays and 350,000 Indians Singapore is a melting pot of cultures.
 It is that melting pot that we will dive into and re-emerge from with full bellies!

 We start our food tour in the East Coast Area of Singapore, a district also known as Katong.
 It is here that we learn about the early Chinese immigrants to Singapore.
 The focus will be on food but we will also talk about the types of jobs that they had, how they lived and who they married.
 It was through the marriage of Chinese immigrants to Malay ladies that the distinctive Peranakan culture was born.
 In this district, we will enjoy a selection of Singapore’s favourite foods with Chinese and Peranakan heritage including Kaya Toast or Curry Puff and Kopi, Bak Chang, Kuehs and Laksa.

-Our fourth and final stop on our food tour is Little India.
+Our fourth and final stop on our food tour of Singapore is Little India.
 We will discover why the Indian community choose to settle in this district of Singapore and learn about how it developed over time.
 We will be trying a popular savoury Indian dish called Dosa and then finishing with some Indian sweets and / or Masala Milk.